-- Any student who has registered but has not attended any course(s) by the eighth business day of the semester will be administratively withdrawn. - After the 10th business day and before the last day to drop a course, an administrative withdrawal with a grade of WP or WF may occur if a student is absent for a period of two consecutive weeks and does not contact the instructor or complete the appropriate paperwork. - Upon dismissal from a program prior to the 10th business day of the term, a student will be administratively withdrawn from all program courses and general education courses reserved for that program.
+- After the 10th business day and before the last day to drop a course, an administrative withdrawal with a grade of WP or WF may occur if a student is absent for a period of two consecutive weeks and does not contact the instructor or complete the appropriate paperwork. - Upon dismissal from a program prior to the 10th business day of the term, a student will be administratively withdrawn from all program courses and general education courses reserved for that program.
 Subsequent failure to attend non-program courses will result in withdrawal from those as well. - Students dismissed from a program after the 10th business day of the term will be administratively withdrawn from all program courses.
 Students taking general education courses will need to sign a change in registration form if they wish to also withdraw from their general education courses. - Program students who are dismissed by the program and are not eligible to reapply to the same program will be administratively withdrawn from all College courses.
 Students who wish to return must reapply to Kettering College for another program. - It is the student's responsibility to arrange with the records office to drop or add courses.
 The procedure for dropping or adding a course is as follows: - 1.
 Secure the form "change in registration" from the records office or from www.kc.edu. - 2.
 Work with the assigned academic advisor and obtain signature. - 3.
 Work with the instructor for each course listed on the form and obtain: - a.
 A grade of WP (withdrawal, passing) or WF (withdrawal, failing) if dropping a course after the 100% refund deadline.
 College policy states that a grade of WP will be awarded for any student earning a D or above at the time the student officially withdraws.
 A student will receive a WF if earning a F. - b.
 The last day of the student's course attendance or participation if dropping a course after the 100% refund deadline. - 4.
 Work with the financial aid counselor and obtain signature. - 5.
 Submit the form to the records office for final processing.

-Financial aid refunds are based on the last day the student attends or participates in the course.
+Refunds are based on the last day the student attends or participates in the course.
 See the section of the Bulletin on financial information for the tuition refund policy.